-The Disciplinary Committee (DC) is convened at the discretion of the Vice President of Student Development.
+The Disciplinary Committee (DC) is convened at the discretion of the Vice President for Student Development.
 The Committee is convened when students' actions may lead to suspension or dismissal.
 A student may request to address the DC in the event that the student believes his/her situation involved extenuating circumstances.
 The committee is comprised of a resident student, a commuting student, and a faculty member who is not part of the Student Development team.
-The DC only provides a recommendation to the Vice President of Student Development.
+The purpose of the DC is to provide a recommendation to the Vice President for Student Development pertaining to the level of the offense.